-The Commission compared the NIP at FOB with the weighted average normal values of ammonium nitrate for China, Sweden and Thailand, and found that the NIP is below the normal values of ammonium nitrate for each country.
-As the NIP is below the normal values of ammonium nitrate in China, Sweden and Thailand, the Minister must have regard to the 'lesser duty rule' in accordance with subsection 8(5B) of the Dumping Duty Act.
+The Commission compared the NIP at FOB with the normal values of ammonium nitrate exported to Australia from China, Sweden and Thailand and found that the NIP is below the normal values determined for each country.
+As the NIP is below the normal values of ammonium nitrate exported from each subject country, the Minister must have regard to the 'lesser duty rule' in accordance with subsection 8(5B) of the Dumping Duty Act.

-The calculations of the USP and the NIP are at Confidential Attachment 17.
+The calculations of the USP and the NIP are at Confidential Attachment 18.